-I love reading about people’s travel budgets.
+I love reading people’s travel budgets.
 As well as being useful for trip planning it’s an interesting window into people’s lives and travels – and who can resist being a bit nosy!
-I’ve never published one of my own until now though, but after a few readers asked about the costs of my US road trip I thought I’d share what I spent.
+I’d never published my own until now, but after readers asked about the cost of my southwest US road trip I thought I’d share what I spent.
 As I travel part-time, my budget is a bit more than it would be for a long-term traveller.
-My travel style is definitely not luxury, but I’m happy to pay more for a nice place to stay, interesting activities or a great meal out.
-So this is how my costs broke down for a two-week trip around the southwest…
+My travel style is definitely not luxury, but I’m happy to pay more for a nice place to stay, interesting activities or a great meal.
+So this is how my costs broke down for a two-week trip around the southwest (prices as at 2014).

 The cheapest way to find accommodation if you’re doing a road trip is to just pitch up and find a the nearest budget motel.
 But I wanted to find individual, locally owned places that were a bit different, so did lots of research and booked all our rooms in advance.
 We ended up with a mixture of hotels, motels and cabins as well as a couple of studios and apartments so we could self-cater some of the time.

 Prices varied depending on the type and location – in some places like Moab we struggled to find affordable accommodation, and I spotted gorgeous O Bar O Cabins online which were a bit over budget but luckily they had a discount low season rate.
 A lot of places had extras thrown in, like wifi, a $1 guest laundry, a free glass of wine or free international phone calls.
 Our accommodation costs worked out as:

 - 2 nights Tropic – Bryce Country Cabins $206 ($51.50 per person per night)